 In these circumstances the scheme will ask for evidence from all parties as to how they feel the deposit should be allocated and the scheme will then carry out an adjudication process and issue a draft report for review by all involved.
 Once comments have been received there will be a final decision and the scheme will pay out the deposit in accordance with that decision.
 This means that there will be delays in landlords and tenants getting their deposits back, particularly if there is a dispute.

-The Regulations set down a complex timescale for protecting deposits, which are explained in our guidance document "When to comply".
-Failure to meet these deadlines means a possible fine of up to three times the amount of the deposit if the tenant takes the landlord/agent to court.
+The Regulations set down a complex timescale.
+For deposits which you hold before the scheme goes live there are transitional arrangements as set out our guidance document "When to comply".
+Failure to meet these deadlines means a possible fine of up to three times the deposit if the tenant takes the landlord/agent to court.